 Garlic scapes also known as garlic tops, garlic shoots, green garlic, spring baby garlic, garlic spears, early garlic greens, or garlic flowers are the curly tipped and very tasty green shoots.
 These curly green tendrils are a versatile and nutritious culinary treasure that is valued in haute cuisine.
 Garlic scapes, are truly a gourmet delight!

-Steam some scapes whole and serve them with melted butter like asparagus.
+Steam or grill some scapes whole and serve them with melted butter like you would asparagus.

 Cut them into short lengths to add to a stir fry.
 They have a delicate garlic flavour which gives a subtly different and delicious flavour to any sauce.

 Garlic scapes work well in soups, salads, stews, salsas, dips, guacamole, omelettes, frittatas, souffles, marinades, pesto, salad dressings, and stir-fry.

 Put a handful of garlic scapes into a food processor with butter and parsley, maybe a little parmesan cheese and make a wonderful spread for Toasted Garlic Bread.
 Mmmm and with the spelt bread recipe Lady Locavore has… now we’re talkin’ garlic!

 Scapes are also delightful chopped up and used as a garlicky pizza topping.